 You can't avoid the horrifying history and nor would you want to.
 It's something that everyone should be educated about.
 The upbeat people and stunning scenery mean a trip here is far from depressing.
 Cambodia a must for your Southeast Asian itinerary.

-Here's a few of the best places to go for your Cambodian itinerary.
+Here's a few of the best things to do in Cambodia.

 1. Angkor Wat, Siem Reap

 Angkor Wat is one of those places which clearly isn't a secret.
 However, unlike some other world famous spots it doesn't disappoint.
 The sheer size of this place is the first thing that blows you away, the bridge over the moat is 250 metres long!
 You'll quickly clock up the kilometres as you explore this magnificent temple complex, which is the biggest in the world.